 Patchwork is: Recreating school, so children and adults learn through meaningful experience as citizens of a democratic community, advocating freedom, responsibility and compassion.

 Our school is very different from most.
 Children at The Patchwork School spend their days engaged in hands-on, self-directed activities of their own choosing.
 They learn through play, and they work hard at it as they negotiate with children of various ages, learning how to communicate their feelings and needs.
-Teachers and students explore new ideas together through field trips, conversations, research, and trial and error.
+Teachers and students explore new ideas together through conversations, research, and trial and error.
 The community creates its own rules through group discussion and consensus building, while each person learns how to lead and how to listen.
 We learn to take care of one another and our world with kindness and compassion.
 We teach people how to stand up for themselves and one another other.
 Ultimately “Patchwork” means we have woven together various philosophies to meet the children and the community where we are at.
 It also means that each day we work to “patch” things together within this unique organization so we can live and learn together.
-We believe that community is the ultimate goal.
-If we can learn to become not just independent, but also interdependent then we can both give and receive freely.

 We believe that children must have freedom in order to learn and that learning is a natural process, so children are always allowed to choose if they would like to participate.
 This means we must let go of our stories of what school “should” look like so that we can meet each child exactly where they are.